The County's Secondhand Personal Property law requires a dealer in secondhand personal property to

 The Office of Consumer Protection licenses secondhand personal property dealers.
 Submit your application here:

 Mail the completed application and check or money order (cash is not accepted) payable to "Montgomery County, Maryland" in the amount of $50.00 to Office of Consumer Protection, Licensing & Registration Unit, 100 Maryland Avenue, Suite 330, Rockville, MD 20850.

-Licenses are valid for one year and expire on July 30th.
+Licenses are valid for one year and expire on July 30th of every year.
 Any person who fails to obtain the license is subject to a $500.00 Civil Citation and an Order for Abatement.
 Failure to comply with the Order is subject to contempt proceedings.

 The following laws govern Secondhand Personal Property Dealers in Montgomery County:

 Below is a summary of the main dealer requirements.
 OCP has created this summary for informational purposes only.
 License applicants should review the laws to ensure compliance with all regulations.